risingwavelabs/risingwave-docs-legacy/docs/guides/superset-integration.md

 ## Create a dashboard

-### Create a table or materialized view in RisingWave
+### Create tables or materialized views in RisingWave

 Instead of using Superset to create materialized views or tables, use RisingWave.
 For this guide, we will create the table `t` and insert some data.

-Ensure RisingWave is started, and ensure the following statements in `psql`.
+Once RisingWave starts, use the following queries to create the table `t` and insert some values to the table.

 ```sql
 CREATE TABLE t (v float, ts timestamp);